patchamama/prototype-fast-dev-nodeJS-API/README.md

 The connecting seem to require that the app repository is public.

-Next we will define the basic configurations.
+Next, we will define the basic configurations.
 If the app is _not_ at the root of the repository the _Root directory_ needs to be given a proper value:

 ![Render configuration](docs/render-config.png)

 Select `Create webservice`

-Configurate the enviroment with the keys parameters (see the .env file) to define de database conection and secret key.
+Configure the environment with the key parameters (see the .env file) to define de database connection and secret key.

 ![Render enviroment](docs/render-enviroment.png)